Kevin Grant, chair (on leave spring 2017)

 A survey of the political relationship between Britain and Ireland, situated in the broader context of the British Empire.
 Examines this relationship from the colonial era through the Good Friday agreement of 1998, with emphasis upon the development of national cultures, political parties, rebel movements, and government institutions and policies.
 Prerequisite, one 100-level history course or consent of instructor.

 Reading and discussion of major thinkers in the development of modern Western social thought.
 Authors include Machiavelli, Rousseau, Burke, Marx, Darwin, Weber, Freud, Mannheim and de Beauvoir.
 Emphasis on class presentations, debates, book notes and class protocols.
 Works examined from historical, sociological, psychological and philosophical perspectives.
 (Oral Presentations.)
 Prerequisite, one course in history or sociology.
 May count toward a concentration in either history or sociology.
-(Same as Sociology 290.)
 Maximum enrollment, 24.
-A Kelly and Chambliss.
+Kelly and Chambliss.

 Examination of Christianity in America from the era of European settlement to the end of the 19th century.
 Topics include encounters with Native American religions, revivalism, sectarianism, slavery and antislavery, religion and politics, theological developments, popular beliefs and practices, and the rise of unbelief.
-(Same as Religious Studies 297.)
+Ambrose.

 301F The Philosophy of History.

-An examination of such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
+This historiography course examines such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
 Readings from classic and contemporary texts, with emphasis on the practical, historiographical implications of philosophical theories.
 (Writing-intensive.)
 Prerequisite, two 200-level history courses or one 100-level history course and one course in philosophy.
-(Same as Philosophy 301 .)
 Maximum enrollment, 20.
-A Kelly.
+Kelly.